-Campus life at Otis College is about providing meaningful experiences that allow students to create the life that's right for them.
-A student's first year at Otis College begins with O-Week, which transitions students into the Otis College family by providing multiple opportunities to engage with peers, continuing students, faculty, and staff, including an immersive experience at O Beach.
-To ensure a successful first year, all students are provided an opportunity to select a Peer Mentor, in addition to an Academic Mentor.
-Mentors provide students with support, referrals, and guidance throughout their Otis College journey.
+Campus life at Otis is about providing meaningful experiences that allow students to create the life that's right for them.
+A student's first year at Otis begins with O Week, which transitions students into the Otis family by providing multiple opportunities to engage with peers, continuing students, faculty, and staff, including an overnight experience at O Camp.
+To ensure a successful first year, all students are paired with a Peer Mentor, in addition to an Academic Mentor.
+Mentors provide students with support, referrals, and guidance throughout their Otis journey.
+Many first-year students are enrolled into the First Year Experience course, a companion to the English curriculum offered by the Liberal Arts and Sciences Department.

-The Otis College Student Housing Program invites 230 students to immerse themselves in a living and learning environment that not only empowers them to grow and develop within a diverse community of artists but also to realize their full potential and make friends that will last a lifetime.
+The Otis Student Housing Program, situated in Playa Del Oro Apartments, invites 120 students to immerse themselves in a living and learning environment that not only empowers them to grow and develop within a diverse community of artists but also to realize their full potential and make friends that will last a lifetime.
 With a staff of highly trained student Resident Assistants and under the supervision of the Coordinator of Residence Life and Housing, the Student Housing Program provides an abundance of events and services that bring students together within a community that honors human diversity and values artistic identity.

-Professional development and career counseling, offered through Career Services, plays an integral part in a student's journey, from self-assessment and résumé and portfolio review to networking and job search strategies.
+Professional development and career counseling, offered through the Center for Creative Professions, plays an integral part in a student's journey, from self-assessment and résumé and portfolio review to networking and job search strategies.

-A successful Otis College student is one who overcomes obstacles and challenges, which is why Campus Life at Otis College includes comprehensive health services, psychological counseling services and wellness support.
+A successful Otis student is one who overcomes obstacles and challenges, which is why Campus Life at Otis includes comprehensive psychological counseling services and wellness support.
 Over 350 students each year seek support from the counseling staff and use the tools and resources provided to strengthen and nourish themselves.
-In support of wellness all students are required to have health insurance so that each student can be provided the care and assistance needed during times of illness or injury.
-Students seeking additional academic support can find a home in the Student Learning Center.
+In support of wellness, all students are required to have health insurance, and each student is provided the care and assistance needed during times of illness or injury.
+Students seeking additional academic support can find a home in the Student Resources Center.
 Available six days a week, the peer tutoring staff works with each student to identify and develop the skills needed to be successful in English, art history, and math/logic.

-The Otis College student community is one of the most diverse art and design student communities in the U.S. With diversity as the College's hallmark, Travel and External Studies is dedicated to the belief that engaging with other people, cultures, and experiences broadens the mind and enables a deeper sense of self.
+The Otis student community is one of the most diverse art and design student communities in the U.S. With diversity as the College's hallmark, the Center for International Education (CIE) is dedicated to the belief that engaging with other people, cultures, and experiences broadens the mind and enables a deeper sense of self.
 The College also seeks to empower students through leadership.
-A multitude of events, programs, and lectures are supported by the Student Voice Association (SVA) and the Campus Activities Board (CAB).
+A multitude of events, programs, and lectures are supported by the Student Government Association (SGA) and the Campus Activities Board (CAB).

-Through academics, student services, and abundant campus activities and events, Otis College encourages students' growth and development not only as artists and designers but also as engaged citizens who are committed to making a positive difference in the world.
+Through academics, student services, and abundant campus activities and events, Otis encourages students' growth and development not only as artists and designers but also as engaged citizens who are committed to making a positive difference in the world.